SimonYip22/Neural-Network-ICU-Deterioration-Predictor/notes.md

 ```

 ### Dataset Preparation Output (`prepare_patient_dataset.py`)
-	•	✅ Your dataset loaded correctly → shape (100, 44) → 100 patients, 44 columns.
+- Dataset loaded correctly → shape (100, 44) → 100 patients, 44 columns.
-	•	✅ All columns are numeric (float64 / int64) except two (co2_retainer_min and co2_retainer_max, which are bool but still compatible with LightGBM).
+- All columns are numeric (float64 / int64) except two (co2_retainer_min and co2_retainer_max, which are bool but still compatible with LightGBM).
-	•	✅ No missing values left — preprocessing worked properly.
+- No missing values left — preprocessing worked properly.
-	•	✅ For each target (max_risk, median_risk, pct_time_high):
+- For each target (max_risk, median_risk, pct_time_high):
-	•	The dataset is being split into 5 folds.
+- The dataset is being split into 5 folds.
-	•	Each fold shows the correct sizes: Train shape (80, 40), Test shape (20, 40) → 80 patients for training, 20 for testing, 40 features in X.
+- **Each fold shows the correct sizes**: Train shape (80, 40), Test shape (20, 40) → 80 patients for training, 20 for testing, 40 features in X.
-	•	✅ The loop cycles through all 3 targets automatically, so your pipeline is flexible and future-proof.
+- The loop cycles through all 3 targets automatically, so pipeline is flexible and future-proof.
+- The dataset is fully prepared, the cross-validation setup works perfectly.
+- Now have X_train, y_train, X_test, y_test ready for model training in the next step.

+### Model Initialisation & Test Run Output (`train_lightgbm.py`)
+- Quick LightGBM test on 10 patients completed
+- Dataset loads correctly → shape (100, 44)
+- Feature selection works → X has all numeric features except target columns and subject_id.
+- Target separation works → y is selected for each loop.
+- Models (classifier/regressor) fit without crashing.
+- Predictions generated → pipeline is complete.
+- Warnings about “no meaningful features” expected for tiny dataset; safe to ignore

+### Reflections
+- **Understanding supervised learning**: why X and y are separated, how model uses y as “answer key”
+- **KFold confusion**:
+  - Generator yields train/test indices automatically
+  - Each fold becomes the test set exactly once
+  - Each patient appears in training 4 times, testing 1 time
+- **Shapes and data types**:
+  - Verified X_train, X_test, y_train, y_test
+  - Ensured numeric features only
+- **Terminal and file path management**:
+  - Learned to handle relative vs absolute paths
+  - Used `pathlib.Path(__file__).resolve().parent` for dynamic CSV path

+### Reflections
+#### Challenges
+- **Understanding X and y separation**
+  - Confused why both X (features) and y (target) are needed when the target is already known.
+- **KFold logic and cross-validation**
+  - Confused how `KFold.split(X)` automatically generates `train_index` and `test_index`.
+  - Unsure how each iteration selects a different fold for testing and uses the remaining folds for training.
+  - Did not initially understand why `fold_idx` starts at 1 and how it corresponds to the test fold.
+  - Hard to visualise how all 100 patients are rotated through the 5 folds.
+- **Handling X_train, X_test, y_train, y_test**
+  - Unclear why there are four separate objects and what each represents in cross-validation.
+- **Directory structure and relative paths**
+  - Confused why `../../` worked in some scripts but not others, and where the CSV should be located relative to each script.
+#### Solutions & Learnings
+- **X and y separation**
+  - Reviewed supervised learning: X = input features, y = labels/“answer key”.
+  - **Insight:** Model requires y to compute loss and adjust weights; without it, training cannot proceed.
+- **KFold `.split()` logic**
+  - Learned that `.split()` is a generator which, for each iteration:
+    1. Assigns one fold as `test_index`.
+    2. Automatically uses all remaining folds as `train_index`.
+  - Created a diagram mapping 100 patients → 5 folds → train/test sets per iteration.
+  - **Insight:** Ensures each patient appears in the test set exactly once across folds, giving full coverage and stable performance estimates.
+- **Fold indexing (`fold_idx`)**
+  - Serves as a counter for current iteration; tracks which fold is the test fold.
+  - **Insight:** Facilitates debugging, logging, and fold-specific analysis.
+- **X/y training/test objects**
+  - Verified that `X_train`/`y_train` contain features and labels for training folds, `X_test`/`y_test` for the test fold.
+  - Checked shapes and sample rows to confirm correctness.
+  - **Insight:** Clearly defines what data the model sees during training vs evaluation.
+- **Quick visualisation**
+  - Diagrammed how `.iloc[train_index]` and `.iloc[test_index]` select the correct rows.
+  - **Insight:** Makes cross-validation logic intuitive; reinforces the necessity of looping through folds for small datasets.
+- **Directory paths**
+  - Used `pathlib.Path(__file__).resolve().parent` to dynamically build paths.
+  - **Insight:** Avoids path errors, ensures reproducibility regardless of script location.

+### Overall
+- Gained confidence in preparing datasets, setting up cross-validation, and creating reproducible ML workflows.
+- Pipeline is now robust for looping through all three target variables, ready for full training in the next phase.

+### Next Steps
+- Implement **full 5-fold CV training on all 100 patients**
+- Save trained models and CV results
+- Calculate evaluation metrics (accuracy, ROC-AUC, RMSE, etc.)
+- Start exploring **feature importance** and preliminary model interpretation
+- Extend pipeline to loop automatically for all targets and optionally timestamp-level features in parallel

+---